- The number of people with diabetes has risen from 108 million in 1980 to 422 million in 20141.

-- WHO projects that diabetes will be the 7th leading cause of death in 2030 (3).
+- Almost half of all deaths attributable to high blood glucose occur before the age of 70 years1.
+WHO projects that diabetes will be the 7th leading cause of death in 2030 2.

-- Healthy diet, regular physical activity, maintaining a normal body weight and avoiding tobacco use can prevent or delay the onset of type 2 diabetes (4).
+- Healthy diet, regular physical activity, maintaining a normal body weight and avoiding tobacco use are ways to prevent or delay the onset of type 2 diabetes1.

 What is diabetes?

 Diabetes is a chronic disease that occurs either when the pancreas does not produce enough insulin or when the body cannot effectively use the insulin it produces.
-Insulin is a hormone that regulates blood sugar (5).
-Hyperglycaemia, or raised blood sugar, is a common effect of uncontrolled diabetes and over time leads to serious damage to many of the body's systems, especially the nerves and blood vessels.
+Insulin is a hormone that regulates blood sugar 3.
+Hyperglycaemia, or raised blood sugar, is a common effect of uncontrolled diabetes and over time leads to serious damage to many of the body's systems, especially the nerves and blood vessels 3.

-In 2014, 9% of adults 18 years and older had diabetes.
-In 2012 diabetes was the direct cause of 1.5 million deaths.
-More than 80% of diabetes deaths occur in low- and middle-income countries.
+In 2014, 8.5% of adults aged 18 years and older had diabetes.
+In 2012 diabetes was the direct cause of 1.5 million deaths and high blood glucose was the cause of another 2.2 million deaths1.

 Type 1 diabetes

-Type 1 diabetes (previously known as insulin-dependent, juvenile or childhood-onset) is characterized by deficient insulin production and requires daily administration of insulin.
+Type 1 diabetes (previously known as insulin-dependent, juvenile or childhood-onset) is characterized by deficient insulin production and requires daily administration of insulin 3.
 The cause of type 1 diabetes is not known and it is not preventable with current knowledge.

 Symptoms include excessive excretion of urine (polyuria), thirst (polydipsia), constant hunger, weight loss, vision changes and fatigue.
 These symptoms may occur suddenly.